 Why Hair Turns Gray

 As we age, our hair eventually loses its color.
-Here dermatologist Wilma Bergfeld, MD, explains why, plus shares some fascinating facts about what does — and doesn’t — contribute to the process.
+A dermatologist explains why, plus shares some fascinating facts about what does — and doesn’t — contribute to the process.

 Unless you dye, your hair eventually loses its color, usually beginning in your 30s or 40s.
 Though going gray is natural, many people dread it because of society’s notions about aging.
 Here’s what researchers know about how and why graying hair happens.